ucd-softmatterlab/NPCoronaPredict/README.md

 make;
 cd ../

-This will build the required executables including the grahpical interfaces, and ensure the majority of the Python libraries needed are installed.
+This will build the required executables including the graphical interfaces, and ensure the majority of the Python libraries needed are installed.

 ####Contents####
 Two main utilities are included in the NPCoronaPredict repository: